 I honestly have learned more about the world in your dance class than in Global Studies this year.

-·My brother is in kindergarten.
-When I told him about you and Vanaver, he was excited to be in2nd grade when you come back to Vassar in two years.
-I hope he’ll have just as much fun as Idid with you and dancing.
+My brother is in kindergarten.
+When I told him about you, he was excited to be in 2nd grade!
+I hope he’ll have just as much fun as I did with you and dancing.

 The Vanaver dance residency was like hiking a tall mountain.
 There were easy parts and hard parts.But look, here we are.
 We did it!
 And, the view from the mountaintop, today’s Festival of Sharing, makes it all worthwhile . . . ...[T]hanks to our guide along the way, Livia Vanaver.
 Livia you have been our compass, the one with the map.
 Not only did you know the way to the mountaintop, you showed us the way and worked with us each step.
 You taught us, encouraged us, and believed in us.
 You helped us do things we never though we could do.
 You have given us a treasure.
 One that no one can take from us.
 One that we will never forget.Thank you for taking us to this mountaintop and sharing the beautiful view with us.